drug-design/course/docs/chapters/stereochemistry.md

 #### Example 6 of Chiral Molecule

-A helix can also represent a molecular structure containing chirality.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/example-6-chiral-molecule-b9b2c298'><i class='fa fa-play' aria-hidden='true'></i></button>A helix can also represent a molecular structure containing chirality.
 The turn of the helix can be either right or left, in which cases the assignment will be designated either "plus" or "minus".

 ![](https://media.drugdesign.org/course/stereochemistry/chiral_example6.gif){: loading=lazy }